Speedboat by Renata Adler

 New Lives: Survivors of the Holocaust Living in America by Dorothy Rabinowitz

-The Olympic Games: The First Thousand Years by M. I. Finley, by H. W. Pleket
+The Olympic Games: The First Thousand Years by M. I. Finley and H. W. Pleket

 Slapstick by Kurt Vonnegut